 Mix half a cup of white vinegar, 2 teaspoons of Castile liquid soap and 2 cups of distilled warm water into a spray bottle.
 You can add a few drops of tea tree and lemon essential oil to the mixture to make it a bit more effective.
 Blend well by giving it a good shake and spray onto your windows.
 Use newspaper to clean it, leaving it streak-free.

 6. Homemade Tub Scrub

-Fill a spray bottle with 1/3 Castile soap and 2/3 water.
-Spread baking soda liberally around the bath and spray the Castile soap mixture on top of it.
+Fill a spray bottle with ⅓ Castile liquid soap and ⅔ water.
+Spread baking soda liberally around the bath and spray the Castile mixture on top of it.
 Scrub with a scouring pad or scrub brush for a squeaky clean tub.

 7. Homemade Face Wash

-Using a foaming dispenser, add 1/4 cup of liquid Castile soap and fill it to the top with distilled water.
+Using a foaming dispenser, add ¼ cup of Castile liquid soap and fill it to the top with distilled water.
 Add 5 drops each of tea tree and frankincense essential oils.
-Both oils help fight bacteria and can reduce acne.
+Both oils are known for helping to fight bacteria and can reduce acne.

 8. Homemade Shampoo

-You can avoid those pricey, surprisingly toxic shampoos, most of which are filled with chemicals that can cause lots of problems for your hair in the long term.
-Making your own shampoo with Castile soap is very easy.
-Simply mix together 7 tablespoons of Castile soap with 6 teaspoons of coconut milk and ½ teaspoon of coconut oil.
-This will make about 7 applications.
-It will store best in the fridge for a about a week.
+Simply mix together 7 tablespoons of Castile liquid soap with 6 teaspoons of coconut milk and ½ teaspoon of coconut oil.
+This will make about seven applications.
+It will store best in the fridge for about a week.